girishremo36/Whoosh-Search-Engine-Kaggle/README.md

 # Objective
 The objective of this project is to develop a fully functional search query tool capable of determining the existence of a patent based on user input.
 The tool will utilize AI techniques to enhance search accuracy and efficiency for patent professionals and researchers.

-This documentation structure provides a clear overview of the project's purpose, the context of the USPTO's role, and the specific objective of the search engine development.
-Each section is organized to convey essential information effectively for users and contributors on GitHub.